utilisateur387/portfolio-v2/README.md

-## 📒 Portfolio
+### Portfolio

-I'm using React to dynamically load all project related data.
+I'm using React to build my porfolio and load all project related data dynamically.
-*Coming soon!*